Applying OOP Principles in Embedded C

 • Modular Organization: Keep headers clean, focusing on public interfaces.
 Implementation details go in .c files.

-• Coding Conventions: Consistency in naming and function pointer usage is critical to prevent confusion.
+• Coding Conventions: Consistency in naming and function pointer usage is critical.

-• Keep it Simple: Overusing OOP patterns in C can lead to complicated pointer logic, difficulty in debugging and performance overhead — only apply what truly benefits your design.
-Keep it simple!
+• Keep it Simple: Overusing OOP patterns in C can lead to complicated pointer logic and performance overhead.
+Only apply what truly benefits your design.

-• Function pointer calls involve one or more levels of indirection, and using them in ISRs might not be ideal.
-Keep this in mind.
+• Function pointer calls involve indirection.
+Using them in ISRs might not be ideal; keep this in mind.

 Conclusion